Compressed Sensing: A Discrete Optimization Approach: Computational Results

 \section{Computational Results}

 We evaluate the performance of our branch-and-bound algorithm (Algorithm \ref{alg:BNB}, with $\gamma = \sqrt{n}$), our second order cone lower bound \eqref{opt:MISOC_W_relax} (with $\gamma = \sqrt{n}$) and our semidefinite lower bound \eqref{opt:poly_relax} (with $\gamma = \sqrt{n}$ and $d=1$) implemented in Julia 1.5.2 using the \verb|JuMP.jl| package version 0.21.7, using \verb|Gurobi| version 9.0.3 to solve all second order cone optimization (sub)problems and using \verb|Mosek| version 9.3 to solve all semidefinite optimization problems.
 We compare our methods against Basis Pursuit Denoising (BPD) given by \eqref{opt:BPD}, Iterative Reweighted $\ell_1$ Minimizaton (IRWL1) described in Section \ref{sec:IRWL1} and Orthogonal Matching Pursuit (OMP) described in Section \ref{sec:OMP}.
-We perform experiments on both synthetic data and real world data.
-We conduct our experiments on MIT’s Supercloud Cluster \citep{reuther2018interactive}, which hosts Intel Xeon Platinum 8260 processors.
+We perform experiments {using synthetic data and two real world data sets.} We conduct our experiments on MIT’s Supercloud Cluster \citep{reuther2018interactive}, which hosts Intel Xeon Platinum 8260 processors {and cores with $4$GB RAM}.
 To bridge the gap between theory and practice, we have made our code freely available on \url{GitHub} at \url{github.com/NicholasJohnson2020/DiscreteCompressedSensing.jl}.